lsst-dm/dmtn-022/index.rst

 So **splitting all Qserv services in containerized micro-services requires a huge refactoring** and advantages for Qserv architecture are not clear.

 **Nevertheless, in the short-term, MySQL could be embedded in a micro-service on both worker and master side.** Use of MySQL system-dependency would reduce Qserv containers size, database configuration and management would be more modular, and current Qserv installation procedure could be improved at moderate cost to support this setup.
+Furthermore, this first step would allow Qserv team to acquire comptence and feedback on micro-services.

 ****